msracver/Flow-Guided-Feature-Aggregation/README.md

 ## Requirements: Hardware

-Any NVIDIA GPUs with at least 8GB memory should be OK
+Any NVIDIA GPUs with at least 8GB memory should be OK.

 ## Installation